 Due dates for Special Accounting Periods

-If you are under special GST accounting periods, the deadline to submit your returns is 30 days from the last date of the Special Accounting Period.
+If you are under special GST accounting periods, the deadline to submit your returns is 1 month from the end date of the Special Accounting Period.

 Example: Special Accounting Periods